Norman Kings

 smaller denominations held by peasants, bore the rightful monarch’s

 portrait.
-It was basically the forerunner
+It was basically the

-to propaganda and advertising.
-When you
+forerunner to propaganda and advertising.

-halved in size by only using one half of every cut coin.
+immediately halved in size by only using one half of every cut coin.
 An excessively rare and

 extraordinarily high grade example.